rl-2023/rl-2023-final-project/README.md

 # Model
+We adopt the decentralized execution framework, so each agent has its own Q function and policy network.

-## Entity Encoder
+## Observation Encoder
-The entity encoder encodes the different entities inside the environment into a higher dimension.
+The observation encoder $\theta$ encodes the different entities inside the environment into a higher dimension.
 The four entities that agents can see are:

 - agents